GED Math: The Most Feared Subject made Easier.

 Tips for Success in the GED Math Test

 *TIP: Read the answer options before you read the math test questions.
-This will allow you to eliminate outlying answers immediately.
+This will allow you to eliminate outlying answers right away.

-*TIP: Be familiar with these formulas so that you are not wasting time looking them up.
+*TIP: Be familiar with these formulas so won’t waste time looking them up.
 If you have these formulas memorized, you will be able to simply plug in the information provided.

 Q: Will a calculator be allowed on the test?

 A: Yes.
-You will have access to an on-screen calculator, which is a Texas Instruments TI 30X3.
-Or, you may bring your Texas Instruments TI 30X3 to the exam.
+You will have access to an on-screen calculator, which is a Texas Instruments TI-30XS Multi-View calculator.
+Or, you may bring your Texas Instruments TI-30XS Multi-View calculator to the test.
 It must be stored in designated areas and you will be notified when you are allowed to gain access to it.